Anyone who has been to China will probably tell you that they do things very differently over here, and that includes Chinese accounting standards!

 - Chinese accounts are generally classified by function, as opposed to the international standard to classify them by their nature.

-- Historical cost method is more widely used, particularly for private firms since it is difficult to obtain fair-value information
+- Businesses that use IFRS have the option of choosing their preferred method of valuation for certain types of fixed assets.
+However, under CAS, the historical cost method is more widely used, particularly for private firms since it is difficult to obtain fair-value information.

 - Fiscal year in accounts must begin on 1st January.